sydney-mayer/CPT-Work/README.md

                     print(' ')
                     print('Do you want to abandon your journey?') print('Type YES or NO')
+                    #player must input NO if they want to win
+                    #also this is a filler bit I'm too lazy to delete ^
                     print(' ')
                     g = input()
                     if g == 'YES':